nais/doc/docs/workloads/application/explanations/expose.md

 :dart: Learn how to [expose your application with an ingress](../how-to/expose.md).

 :books: See the [ingress reference](../reference/ingress.md) for technical details and options.

+## Ingress redirects

+In some cases, you may want to redirect traffic from one domain to another.
+This can be useful if you have changed the domain of your application, or if you want to redirect users from an old domain to a new one.

+:dart: Learn how to [redirect traffic with an ingress](../how-to/redirect.md).

+:books: See the [ingress reference](../reference/ingress.md#ingress-redirects) for technical details and options.